cosmos/cosmos-sdk/UPGRADING.md

 	}
 ```

-When using `depinject` / `app v2`, the a tx config should be recreated from the `txConfigOpts` to use `NewGRPCCoinMetadataQueryFn` instead of depending on the bank keeper (that is used in the server).
+When using `depinject` / `app di`, the a tx config should be recreated from the `txConfigOpts` to use `NewGRPCCoinMetadataQueryFn` instead of depending on the bank keeper (that is used in the server).

 To learn more see the [docs](https://docs.cosmos.network/main/learn/advanced/transactions#sign_mode_textual) and the [ADR-050](https://docs.cosmos.network/main/build/architecture/adr-050-sign-mode-textual).